 Wedged between the Rocky Mountains and the Purcell Range in southeastern British Columbia, the Rocky Mountain Trench is a flat-bottomed valley carved into existence by the Columbia River.
-Here wildlife roams between mountain ranges, birds rest midway on their seasonal migrations and rare plant communities persist.
+Here, wildlife roams between mountain ranges, birds rest midway on their seasonal migrations and rare plant communities grow.

-The Upper Columbia Valley lies at the heart of the trench and maintains an ecological richness that is quickly being eroded in surrounding areas.
-This is the only stretch of the Columbia River that has been left unaltered by dams, and it is part of the longest uninterrupted wetland in western North America.
+The Upper Columbia Valley lies at the heart of the trench.
+The valley maintains an ecological richness that is quickly being eroded in surrounding areas.
+This is the only stretch of the Columbia River that has been left unaltered by dams.
+It is also part of the longest uninterrupted wetland in western North America.
 Unlike many other areas in the world, this region still supports a full suite of large native mammals, such as bear and cougar, elk and deer.
-For these reasons and more the area has been a hotspot of conservation activities over the years, and continues to be a conservation priority.
+The area has been a hot spot of conservation activities over the years, and continues to be a conservation priority.

-Wetlands on Columbia Lake - Lot 48 (Photo by Tim Ennis/NCC)
+Wetlands on Columbia Lake - Lot 48 (Photo by NCC)

-The east side of Columbia Lake has great spiritual significance for the Ktunaxa First Nation, whose stories celebrate the area as the cradle of human life.
+The east side of Columbia Lake has great spiritual significance for the Ktunaxa First Nation, whose stories celebrate the area as the site of their Creation.

-Historically, Columbia Lake served as a major travel route to the prairies, a site for villages and a site for camps and ceremonial events.
+Historically, Columbia Lake served as a major travel route to the prairies.
+It was a site for seasonal camps and ceremonial events.
 The area also provided salmon, game and other food gathering.

-Numerous archaeological sites have been documented on the east side of the lake, including one of the main traditional transportation routes through the valley (now referred to as the Spirit Trail).
+Numerous archaeological sites have been documented on the east side of the lake, including one of the main traditional transportation routes through the valley, known as the Spirit Trail.

-Protecting Lot 48 from development was a long-standing priority for the conservation community, as well as the Ktunaxa First Nation and other residents of the Upper Columbia Valley.
-The property is the last remaining parcel that is not designated for conservation on the east side of the lake.
-Preventing recreational development and further road construction in the area will safeguard the many natural and cultural values of the whole eastern side of Columbia Lake.
+Protecting Columbia Lake — Lot 48 from development was a long-standing priority for the conservation community, as well as the Ktunaxa First Nation and other residents of the Upper Columbia Valley.
+The property was the last remaining parcel that was not designated for conservation on the east side of the lake.
+Preventing recreational development and further road construction in the area has safeguarded the many natural and cultural values of the whole eastern side of Columbia Lake.